wyhallenwu/course-projects/README.md

 # course-projects
-This repository contains some course's projects since 2021-12.
+This repository contains some course projects and notes since 2021-12.